-Unit One - In this unit, students produce a handmade art journal and have the opportunity to broaden their skills and means of expression using a range of mostly two-dimensional media.
+Unit One - In this unit, students create a personalised art journal and have the opportunity to broaden their skills and means of expression using a range of mostly two-dimensional media.
 Much of the work involved in Unit One centres on the figure and portraiture.